shaunhoang/cml-site/README.md

 This website is built using Hugo and Hugo Blox.
-You can edit and commit directly on GitHub's codespace, or edit locally.
+You can edit and commit directly on GitHub's codespace (minor text fixes), or edit locally (recommended for stability).

-**Note:**

 ## 1. Set up local development env